Gary Gilmour: 1977 Centenary Test

 Gilmour kept his place in the side for the Centenary Test at Melbourne in March 1977 but put up poor numbers.
 His form saw him omitted for selection on the 1977 Australian tour of England.
 However, he had an operation to remove the bone shortly afterwards.

 Later career

 World Class Cricket

-Gilmour signed to play World Series Cricket for the 1977–78 and 1978-79 summers but Gilmour had a patchy World Series Cricket.
+Gilmour signed to play World Series Cricket for the 1977–78 and 1978-79 summers but had a patchy career.

-Gilmour began the 1978–79 season well with 5–20 in a warm-up game but was suspended for being "a bit overweight" on a tour of New Zealand.
+He began the 1978–79 season well with 5–20 in a warm-up game but was suspended for being "a bit overweight" on a tour of New Zealand.
 He was given a month to lose the weight and succeeded.
 Highlights of the 1978–79 summer included putting on 75 in 51 minutes with Ian Chappell in a one-day game and taking a hat trick in a one-day game against the West Indies.

 He toured the West Indies in 1978 with the Australian World Series team.